ADjehiche/fdm-expenses/README.md

 - [Windows Subsystem for Linux (WSL) installation](https://learn.microsoft.com/en-us/windows/wsl/tutorials/wsl-containers)
 - [Docker Desktop MacOS](https://docs.docker.com/desktop/setup/install/mac-install/)

-After that is done, I also recommend using the tool 'Make', which should now be easier to use with WSL installed.
+After that is done, I also recommend using the tool 'Make', which should now be easier to install with WSL installed.
 IDK what you wanna do for Macs for this, however [stack overflow](https://stackoverflow.com/questions/10265742/how-to-install-make-and-gcc-on-a-mac) tends to be helpful.

 After make is installed, all you need to do is run these two commands in the home directory for the repository.